khalyomede/el/README.md

 # html

-A v library to generate HTML with functions call.
+HTML generation using functions for V.

 ## Summary